-Let’s be clear: We're not talking about, for example, Troye Sivan's recent transformation into a full Botticellian cherub.
-We're not talking about anybody who successfully dyes their hair and also looks after it.
+Let’s be clear: we're not talking about, for example, Troye Sivan's recent transformation into Full Botticellian cherub.
+We're not talking about anybody who successfully dyes their hair and also looks after it, as the admirable few are wont to do.
 We're talking about men who have never heard of toner box-bleaching their hair to appear somewhere between Boris Johnson and Billie Joe Armstrong circa 1995.
-On the Dulux color chart, it places somewhere between "Citron Sunrise" and "That Alarmingly Bright Shade of Yellow Mom Painted the Kitchen While Menopausal."
+On the Dulux chart it places somewhere between "Citron Sunrise" and "That Alarmingly Bright Shade Of Yellow Mum Painted The Kitchen While Menopausal".

-I) Ryan Gosling doing some skids on a motorcycle and walking around, swole, in a ripped Metallica T-shirt in The Place Beyond the Pines.
+i) Ryan Gosling doing some skids on a motorbike and walking around, swole, in a ripped Metallica T-shirt in The Place Beyond the Pines (2012) :-)

-II) Yet another recurring symptom of 90s nostalgia.
-Remember how everyone from Justin Timberlake to Brad Pitt had peroxide hair with the roots coming through, and it made sense at the time because the general dress code was "CBA + something denim?"
-It's a throwback to that from the neck up, adopted by men wearing hundreds of dollars worth of streetwear.
-This is where the true insult comes in, really: If you have £500 [about $700] to drop on a full resale Palace tracksuit, you can have your hair done in a salon by a professional.
-It is yet another example of (mostly) straight guys shooting for something objectively good and absolutely fucking it by doing the bare minimum.
-See also: men who claim to be into skincare because they own precisely one (one.) tube of Bulldog moisturizer.
+ii) Yet another recurring symptom of 90s nostalgia.
+Remember how everyone from Justin Timberlake to Brad Pitt had peroxide hair with the roots coming through, and it made sense at the time because the general dress code was "CBA + something denim"?
+It's a throwback to that from the neck up, adopted by men wearing hundreds of pounds worth of streetwear.
+Which is where the true insult comes in, really: if you have £500 to drop on a full resale Palace tracksuit, you can have your hair done in a salon by a professional.
+It is yet another example of (mostly) straight lads shooting for something objectively good and absolutely fucking it by doing the bare minimum.
+See also: men who claim to be into skincare because they own precisely one (one.) tube of Bulldog moisturiser.

-Recent perpetrators include: Zayn Malik in what was a truly astonishing take on HypeBeast-era Colonel Sanders, Adam Levine, Professor Green, every single Soundcloud rapper, uncelebrated VICE journalist Emma Garland, and tons of other people in our office (sorry, guys).
+Recent perpetrators include: Zayn Malik in what was a truly astonishing take on HypeBeast-era Colonel Sanders, Adam Levine, Professor Green, every single Soundcloud rapper, uncelebrated VICE journalist Emma Garland and loads of other people in our office (sorry, lads).

-Athletes began, in greater numbers, to join the Goslings, Biebers, and Kanyes of the world around 2015 and 2016, thus elevating bleach from "bold or subversive fashion statement" to "go-to option for anyone who doesn’t know what to do with their hair."
+Footballers began, in greater numbers, to join the Goslings, Biebers and Kanyes of the world around 2015-2016, thus elevating bleach from "bold or subversive fashion statement" to "go-to option for anyone who doesn’t know what to do with their hair".

 "My wife loves it!" – Adam Levine, 2018

-We suspect that summer, 2018, will be a turning point.
-Every park or village green will be, like a French Impressionist painting, dotted with varying shades of blond crops.
-By the end of the year, every publishing house in London will be commissioning hardback editions called stuff like Bleach Boys, Bleach of London, and London Bleach Style, full of the same guys standing against colored roller shutters in black or white T-shirts, with little fact files.
-In years to come, fashion archives will declare that post-2000 fashion became a kaleidoscope, a free for all, a liberal pick ‘n’ mix from any decade, but for one uniform hair color.
+We suspect that summer, 2018 will be a turning point.
+Every park or village green will be, like a French impressionist painting, dotted with varying shades of blonde crops.
+By the end of the year every publishing house in London will be commissioning hardback editions called stuff like Bleach Boys, Bleach of London and London Bleach Style, full of the same lads standing against coloured roller shutters in Brick Lane in black or white T-shirts, with little fact files.
+In years to come, fashion archives will declare that post-2000 fashion became a kaleidoscope, a free for all, a liberal pick ‘n’ mix from any decade, but for one uniform hair colour.

 So convinced of this are we that we contacted WGSN, the trend forecasting and analysis site, to test the theory.
-"Short, shaved, curtains, even dreads; any style goes, and the adoption of the color has segued from a casual dip-dye to a full-head of bleach within a year, hinting that 2018 is set to be the year this look goes mainstream," replied Emma Grace Bailey, the WGSN Beauty Editor.
-Plot twist: They also think "blond is just the beginning" and that primary colors are coming.
+"Short, shaved, curtains, even dreads; any style goes, and the adoption of the colour has segued from a casual dip-dye to a full-head of bleach within a year, hinting that 2018 is set to be the year this look goes mainstream," replied Emma Grace Bailey, the WGSN Beauty Editor.
+Plot twist: they also think "blonde is just the beginning" and that primary colours are coming.
 So, there's that to look forward to.

 Did beards ever die, though?
 No, they did not.
 They did, however, return to being the sole interest of those who were predisposed to enjoying them in the first place.
 This will inevitably be the fate of bleached hair.
-Once the novelty wears off, bleached hair will revert once again to the confines of its core audience—horny idiots magnetically drawn to anything that connotes "anger problems" or "issues with mom" due to their own unexamined emotional problems.
+Once the novelty wears off, bleached hair will revert once again to the confines of its core audience: horny idiots magnetically drawn to anything that connotes "anger problems" or "issues with mum" due to their own unexamined emotional problems.
 Us, basically.